Weeeeee

 "Weeeeee" is a song by American rapper Trippie Redd from his third studio album Pegasus.
 It was released on October 30, 2020.
-The song produced by Loaded.
+The song was produced by Loaded.
 It went viral on TikTok and peaked at number 80 on the Billboard Hot 100.

-Background

-The track was first teased on June 25, 2020, in a now-deleted Instagram post, with Trippie hinting at its possible presence on Trippie’s long-awaited album Pegasus.
-“Weeeeee” later stood out as the album’s best-performing song in the days following its release.

 Music video

 The music video was released on November 13, 2020, and was directed by Aidan Cullen and Jimmy Regular.